 (2) The licensee shall make the survey required by paragraph (1) of this subsection at installation of a new sealed source and following repairs to the sealed source(s) shielding, the sealed source(s) driving unit, or other electronic or mechanical component that could expose the sealed source, reduce the shielding around the sealed source(s), or compromise the radiation safety of the unit or the sealed source(s).

-(3) The licensee shall maintain a record for inspection by the agency, in accordance with subsection (www) of this section, of the radiation surveys required by paragraph (1) of this subsection.
+(3) The licensee shall maintain a record for inspection by the department , in accordance with subsection (xxx) of this section, of the radiation surveys required by paragraph (1) of this subsection.
 The record shall include:

 (A) date of the measurements;